BerkeleyAutomation/fog_x/README.md

 # 🦊 Data Sharing and Usage:
 # Export and share the dataset as standard Open-X-Embodiment format
+# it also supports hugging face, and more!
 dataset.export(desired_episodes, format="rtx")
 # Load with pytorch dataloader
 torch.utils.data.DataLoader(dataset.as_pytorch_dataset(desired_episodes))